mariosabeh2022/User-Management/README.md

 This project is about using tailwind to style a single page react application, user management interface.

 ## Features
-.Responsive design
+1.Responsive design
-.Atomic design structure
+2.Atomic design structure
-.JSON formatted user data
+3.JSON formatted user data

 ## Technologies used
-.Tailwind css
+1.Tailwind css
-.React
+2.React
-.Vite
+3.Vite
-.nodeJS (npm for package management)
+4.nodeJS (npm for package management)

 ## Project Setup
 1. Clone the repository using this command: git clone https://github.com/mariosabeh2022/Tailwind-Assignment